Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_timers_func.md

 The object has several `public` variables corresponding to the number of settable timer registers.
 These variables can be assigned with values (16-bit half words, except Timer1 DMAR register that is 32-bit); these values are written into the corresponding registers with `config` or `enable` member functions.
 The variables are named according to the registers they represent:

-`CR1, CR2, SMCR, DIER, CCMR1, CCMR2, CCER, PSC, ARR, RCR, CCR1, CCR2, CCR3, CCR4, BDTR, DCR, DMAR` *(RCR and BDTR are Timer1 only)*
+`CR1, CR2, SMCR, CCMR1, CCMR2, CCER, PSC, ARR, RCR, CCR1, CCR2, CCR3, CCR4, BDTR` *(RCR and BDTR are Timer1 only)*

 *One doesn't have to change these variables manually, as most of them can be set up with setup member functions.*